 Let’s say there’s a Matthew Stafford single-game passing yards prop for Sunday’s Lions-Packers game with the following odds:

 Let’s also say Stafford is coming off two big games and, by Wednesday, one Michigan sportsbook has taken in over $1 million in bets on the over and just $300,000 on the under.

 They will move that line to try to get more betting on the under.
 Any new bets coming in will have to be booked at a new line of somewhere around O/U 350 (-112).

 The sportsbook will be banking on people betting the under now that Stafford will have to throw for 50 more yards for the over to come in.

 That should be enough to get an equal amount coming in on the other side and the sportsbook can guarantee the vig as its profit.

 Placing prop bets is mostly about finding prop bets.
-That’s an easy process with Michigan sports betting apps and the self-service betting kiosks at Michigan retail sportsbooks, where you can browse through your options almost endlessly.
+That’s an easy process with mobile sports betting apps in Michigan and the self-service betting kiosks at Michigan retail sportsbooks, where you can browse through your options almost endlessly.

 It’s a little more difficult at betting windows inside Michigan retail sportsbooks where only a limited number of props can be listed on most odds boards.